 - Enjoy the sunsets.
-The ones in Boracay are particularly stunning.
+The ones in Boracay sunsets are particularly stunning.

 - Meet locals.
 Filipinos are genuinely interested in talking to you so it’s easy to get a conversation going with the locals.

-- Buy food at the local grocery stores
+- Buy food in the local grocery stores

 - Plan in advance.
-Plane tickets are always cheaper if you buy them at least 2 weeks before departure.
+Plane tickets are always cheaper if you buy them at least two weeks before departure.

 - Visit during low season.
 This is general advice for saving money, but as always it comes with the chance of bad weather so you need to take this into account.